Medical Coder Resume Examples

 - •Industry-specific: Include relevant medical and coding terminology to demonstrate expertise.

-- •Highlight Certifications: Mention any relevant certifications such as CPC, CCS, or CCA.
+- •Highlight Certifications: Mention your active AAPC or AHIMA credentials such as CPC, CCS, COC, CRC, or CPB.

 Common Mistakes to Avoid